 Hey!
 Glad you made it.

 My name is Katrina Van Strien (LMHCA, ATR-P).
-I’m an artist, art therapist & counselor.
-I work with women in Tacoma through walk-and-talk therapy 🌳 along with teens (13+) and emerging adults all over Washington State with art therapy online.
+I’m an artist, art therapist & counselor who is trained in EMDR.
+I work with tweens, teens, college-aged folks, and women both in Tacoma and all over Washington State with art therapy online.

 About